Shikaga/story/index.md

 "Thank you", Orin replied deferentially.

-"Excellent.
-Well I trust that my daughters are in good hands, I will send for you if I need anything further", and with that Margret Tosca left the room.
+"Well my husband has convinced me that my daughters are in good hands, so I will send for you if I need anything further", and with that Margret Tosca left the room.

-"She seemed very sure of herself", Emlyn quietly whispered to Emlyn, as she pulled the ledger in front of her and started examining it's contents
+"She seemed very sure of herself", Emlyn quietly whispered to Orin, as she pulled the ledger in front of her and started examining its contents

 "No doubt just the eccentricities of a caring mother."
 Orin replied.
 "Lord Tosca told me that she might be a little earnest in her duties"